apache/apisix/docs/en/latest/xrpc.md

 ### Dynamic Routing

-In the process of proxy RPC protocol, there are often different RPC calls need to be forwarded to different upstream requirements.
+In the process of proxy RPC protocol, there are often different RPC calls that need to be forwarded to different upstream requirements.
 Therefore, the xRPC framework has built-in support for dynamic routing.

 To solve this problem, the concept of superior and subordinate is used in xRPC routing, as shown in the following two examples.